lenamasek/lenamasek.github.io/_posts/2015-09-28-how-to-learn.markdown

 category: blog
 ---

 Learning can be difficult if we don't know how to do it.
-Learning can come naturally, but there are many tools for retention and growth that teachers in school never taught us.
+It can come naturally, but there are many tools for retention and growth that teachers in school never taught us.
 Many students learn to memorize information to regurgitate on a test, but not to retain and put into real life practice what they "learned."
 As we age, we continue to face these issues as adults.
-How do we really learn new things?
+Isn industries where we need to learn constantly to stay current, how do we *really* learn?

 ### Slack: A Place for Learning
 A few months ago, in a [Chicago Web Friends](http://chicagofriends.website) Slack group – a place for Chicago web designers, developers, and anyone interested in the web to talk and share knowledge – [Erick De La Rosa](http://twitter.com/eeedlr) asked about tools for learning JQuery/Javascript, which yielded many great responses that come from lots of experience.